jigpu/linuxwacom-wiki-archive/wiki/Tizen.md

 Because Tizen is so similar to other Linux distributions under the hood, the standard kernel and X11 drivers can be used to provide support for Wacom digitizers.
-While Tizen can RPMs packages, there are a few minor dependency hiccups preventing you from just downloading and installing a package from Red Hat.
+While Tizen uses RPM packages, there are a few minor dependency hiccups preventing you from just downloading and installing a package from Red Hat.
 Instead, it is necessary to build an RPM from source.